indrekots/indrekots.github.io/_posts/articles/2015-11-14-blogging-with-jekyll-and-github.md

 Blog posts can are written in Markdown.
 Each markdown file has a header which includes some metadata about the post (e.g.title, excerpt, published status).

+For those new to Markdown, check out this tutorial:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6A5EpqqDOdk" frameborder="0"> </iframe>

 ##Having your own domain

+Although with Github Pages your page will be accessible via `username|organization.github.io`, you can still configure your own custom domain name.
+You just need to configure a CNAME record with your DNS provider and add a file called `CNAME` to the root of your repository containing your domain name.
+For more information, visit [Github Help](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/ "Gihtub Help page").